Financial Aid *

 Campus Information Centers *

-A University of Michigan where information is comprehensive, up-to-date and accessible in one centralized location via multiple media.
+A University of Michigan center where information is comprehensive, up-to-date and accessible in one centralized location via multiple media.

 Office of Academic Multicultural Initiatives (OAMI) *